jakzale/XTeamDebuggingSample/README.md

 ## Problem

-I was debugging an Azure Functions Application that was calling external libraries written in C# and F#.
+I was debugging an Azure Functions application that was calling external libraries written in C# and F#.
 The unit tests were passing successfuly for each of the external libraries, but the integration tests for the function app were failing.